CSCI-1101-TTh12-F22/ps10/README.md

 ### Step 4: Finish writing the program
 Now you will finish writing `part2.py` to run a simulation to approximate the best case, worst case, and average case for bubble sort and selection sort.
 You'll see that I have included the basic code for bubble sort and selection sort so all you need to do is run the simulation as follows:

-* First, you will modify the code of these two functions to **keep track of and return** the number of comparisons that are made in one run of the function, where "comparison" means "anything that involves < or >".
+* First, you will modify the code of these two functions to **return** the number of comparisons that are made in one run of the function.

 * The rest of your code will be in your `main()` function.
 First, create two empty lists `bubblelist` and `selectionlist`.
 These will store how many comparisons it took for each time you call each function.